gkcalat/kubeflow-website/content/en/docs/distributions/gke/deploy/upgrade.md

 Kubeflow on Google Cloud doesn't guarantee the upgrade for each Kubeflow component always works with the general upgrade guide here.
 Please refer to corresponding repository in [Kubeflow org](https://github.com/kubeflow) for upgrade support.
 {{% /alert %}}

+### Upgrade Kubeflow cluster to v1.6

+Kubeflow v1.6 we upgraded cert-manger to v1.5 and ...

 ### Upgrade Kubeflow cluster to v1.5

 Starting from Kubeflow v1.5.1 we upgraded ASM to v1.13.
 Follow the instructions on how to [upgrade ASM (Anthos Service Mesh)](#upgrade-asm-anthos-service-mesh).
 If you want to use ASM version prior to 1.11, refer to [the legacy instructions](https://github.com/kubeflow/gcp-blueprints/blob/master/kubeflow/common/asm/deprecated/README.md).